What characteristics an application built with a Cloud Native approach has

 Companies assess how flexible, scalable and secure solutions built with the Cloud Native approach can be.

-In other words, most major players have already made the move to the cloud — above all banks, telecom, online services and retail.
+In other words, most major players have already moved to the cloud, especially banks, telecom, online services, and retail.

-This confirms that Cloud Native is an in-demand practice in the CIS market.
+This confirms that Cloud Native is a sought-after practice in the CIS market.

 How Cloud Native differs from traditional applications